Hmamouche/BrainPredict/README.md

 A tool for predicting and visualizing the fMRI brain activity during bidirectional conversations of type human-human or human-machine.
 The current version of the executable of the interface "BrainPredict" is compiled in Linux, nevertheless, the code source is provided on Qt with C++17 for compilation on other systems.
 While the prediction module is implemented in Python3, and can be executed from terminal or using the interface.
+The conversation's language required by the current version are only french and english.

 ## Dependencies